Top 10 Benefits of Incorporating Turmeric into Your Diet

 One common way of ingesting turmeric is by making golden tea.
 You can make golden tea by heating milk on your stove and stirring in turmeric, ginger, black pepper, cinnamon, cardamom, and honey.
 If you're eating a dairy-free diet, you can use a dairy-free milk substitute.

-Remember, whenever you're incorporating turmeric into your diet in order to gain its health benefits, you should also add some black pepper.
-This is because the bioactive compound known as piperine in black pepper enhances your body's absorption of curcumin by up to 2000%.
+Remember, whenever you're incorporating turmeric into your diet to gain health benefits, you should add some black pepper.
+This is because the bioactive compound known as piperine in black pepper enhances your body's absorption of curcumin by up to 2000%.9

 Turmeric is also fat-soluble.
-This means that ingesting turmeric along with fats might also make curcumin more bioavailable.
+This means ingesting turmeric and fats makes curcumin more bioavailable.

-There is still a lot of research to be conducted regarding the efficacy of curcumin in treating a variety of long-term health conditions.
-However, there is evidence to suggest that incorporating turmeric into your diet is good for your overall health.
-The absence of negative turmeric side effects makes it one of the promising natural remedy.
+There is still a lot of research to be conducted regarding the efficacy of curcumin in treating various long-term health conditions.
+However, evidence suggests that incorporating turmeric into your diet is good for your overall health.
+The absence of negative turmeric side effects makes it a promising natural remedy.

 Citations: